God Erases the Record of Sin

 7-“Indeed it was for my own peace that I had great bitterness; but You have lovingly delivered my soul from the pit of corruption, for You have cast all my sins behind Your back” (Isaiah 38:17).

-Divine forgiveness is not only a legal procedure that frees a man from paying the penalty for past sins; it is a transforming power that restores and strengthens the spiritual man’s nature and helps him reflect the image of his Creator.
+Divine forgiveness is not only a legal procedure that frees a man from paying the penalty for his past sins (justification) (Romans 5:1); it is a transforming sanctifying power that restores and strengthens the spiritual man’s nature and helps him reflect the image of his Creator.
+“By that will we have been [a]sanctified through the offering of the body of Jesus Christ once for all” (Hebrews 10:10).

 There may yet be weaknesses in the believer’s character, but when it is in the heart to obey God, when efforts are put forth to do that, Jesus accepts this effort as man’s best service, and He makes up for the deficiency with His own merit.
-For him, there is no condemnation (John 3:18).
+Thus, for the believer that yields to the Lord transforming work, there is no condemnation (John 3:18).

 Check out our Bible Answers page for more information on a variety of topics.